[NEohioPAL]Berko review: SHORN (Dobama)

 SCRAP BOOK" at no charge in the Notre Dame Performing

 Arts Center on March 23, 24, and 25.
-Its an
+It’s an

 evening with Jerome Kern, George Gershwin, Rodgers &